fntelecomllc/studio/README.md

 **Backend:**
 - **Go 1.21+** with Gin web framework for high-performance APIs
 - **PostgreSQL 15+** with optimized connection pooling
-- **Session-based authentication** with secure cookies and CSRF tokens
+- **Session-based authentication** with HTTP-only cookies and session fingerprinting
 - **WebSocket** support for real-time bidirectional communication
 - **Structured logging** with request correlation and error tracking
 - **Graceful shutdown** with proper resource cleanup